Latest Isle of Wight Coronavirus figures for tests, deaths and hospitalisations

 Deaths

-The Government Dashboard also records no new deaths within 28 days of positive test, meaning the cumulative total remains at 189 (as of 31st Jan).
+The Government Dashboard also records five new deaths within 28 days of positive test, meaning the cumulative total remains at 194 (as of 1st Feb).

 It records 19 new deaths with Covid-19 on the death certificate, taking the cumulative total to 134 (as of 15th Jan).